 The business partners created the garden as a tourist attraction when they realized the property they bought to turn into citrus groves was too beautiful to plow under.

-Today, the small garden makes a delightful stop.
+Today, the garden makes a delightful stop.
 Read a Florida Rambler story about the McKee Botanical Garden here.

 Vero Beach’s old Jungle Trail

 I am always intrigued by old roads and this is one is on the National Register of Historic Places.
 This 8-mile-long hard-packed-sand road runs along the Indian River Lagoon.
 It was constructed in the 1920s to help transport the citrus crop, for which Indian River County is still famous.